sushvini/Sushmitha_vinikumar_portfolio/README.md

 # 👩‍🔬 Sushmitha Vinikumar – Scientific Research Portfolio

 Welcome to my research portfolio!
 I’m a materials scientist and microfluidics researcher with a background in nanoscience, smart surfaces, and interfacial fluid dynamics.
 My PhD thesis explores fluid phenomena on intrinsically charged surfaces (lithium niobate), with applications in biosensors and antibacterial coatings.
+Welcome to my research portfolio!
+I’m a materials scientist and microfluidics researcher with a background in nanoscience, smart surfaces, and interfacial fluid dynamics.
+My PhD thesis explores fluid phenomena on intrinsically charged surfaces (lithium niobate), with applications in biosensors, microfluidics, and antibacterial coatings.

 This portfolio showcases my research, code, data visualization, and innovation projects.